DEV Community

 Introduction

-In the part 2 of our article series, we implemented with Strands Agents SDK with the Amazon Bedrock AgentCore Runtime Starter Toolkit and hosted it on the AgentCore Runtime.
+In part 2 of our article series, we implemented with Strands Agents SDK with the Amazon Bedrock AgentCore Runtime Starter Toolkit and hosted it on the AgentCore Runtime.

-In this part of the series, we'll re-write our implementation to use Custom Agent instead of AgentCore Starter Toolkit which gives us full control over our agent's HTTP interface and deploy it to the Amazon Bedrock AgentCore Runtime.
+In this part of the series, we'll rewrite our implementation to use Custom Agent instead of AgentCore Starter Toolkit, which gives us full control over our agent's HTTP interface and deploy it to the Amazon Bedrock AgentCore Runtime.

 Developing the Custom Agent